• Skip to main content

 If you want to add an extra creative twist, fold the cube so that the blank sides are on the outside and have kids come up with their own designs.
 However, be sure that they keep the same organization of which pattern goes where as the printable versions.

-Here is the solution.
-The blocks are stacks, faces two is to the right of face one, face three is to the right of face two, etc. Numbers on faces read top to bottom.
+However, here is the solution.
+Imagine the blocks are stacked; face two is to the right of face one, face three is to the right of face two, etc. Numbers/patterns on faces read top to bottom, and they need not be in the same orientation (eg. some numbers may be sideways or upside down relative to one another).

 • Face one: 3, 4, 2, 1